Where To Buy Glass Spray Bottles for Cleaning Products

 When it comes to making labels for my cleaning product bottles, I use a Dymo Omega Home Embossing Label Maker*.

-I have tried using paper washi tape, brown paper tape, and paper stuck on using regular sticky tape.
-What I’ve found is that during the refill process, and sometimes during use, the labels get wet and just fall off.
-The embossed tape is a much more permanent solution.
+Yes, the labels are plastic, but over the years I have tried using stickers, paper washi tape, brown paper tape, or paper stuck on using regular sticky tape.
+What I’ve found is that during the refill process, and sometimes during use, the labels get wet and just fall off – meaning you don’t always know what’s in the bottle.
+The longevity of the embossed tape offers a much more lasting and practical solution for me, but if that doesn’t suit you, feel free to label as you see fit.

-I hope this has helped with your glass spray bottles for cleaning products queries, and, of course, if you are looking for some cleaning product recipes then I can wholeheartedly recommend this book! ;)
+And, of course, if you are looking for some cleaning product recipes then I can wholeheartedly recommend this book – Fresh Clean Home!
+Not sure who wrote it though ;)

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.